torvalds/linux/Documentation/firmware-guide/acpi/chromeos-acpi-device.rst

 Arguments:
 ----------
-None
+Analne

 Result code:
 ------------
 A null-terminated ASCII string containing the hardware ID from the Model-Specific Data area of EEPROM.

-Note that the hardware ID can be up to 256 characters long, including the terminating null.
+Analte that the hardware ID can be up to 256 characters long, including the terminating null.

 FWID (Chrome OS firmware version)
 =================================